QuantumDevPro/secure-flask-api-CYB350/README.md

   "message": "OAuth2 Authentication Successful"
 }
 ```

-The access token is stored in the Flask session.

 ---
 ## JWT Authentication

 The API also supports **JSON Web Token (JWT) authentication** for accessing protected endpoints.